 Sophia Olazaba, Development Director

 received her BA in Political Science and Spanish at Indiana University Northwest.
 She brings a combination of knowledge on union and labor rights, non-profit foundations, and political work through her time working with United Steelworkers, Chicago Foundation for Women, as well as previously managing congressional, senatorial and aldermanic races as well as unionizing in the workplace.
 Sophia has been tasked to lead fundraising efforts and build the capacity of the organization.
 The daughter of immigrants, she also brings a deep connection and commitment to immigrant worker rights.
 She is fluent in English and Spanish.

 Shelly Ruzicka, Communications Director

-Margarita Valenzuela Klein, Membership Director
+Margarita Valenzuela Klein, Director of Member Organizing

 Ania Jakubek, Domestic Worker Organizer

-Ania was born in Poland.
+Ania Juakubek was born in Poland.
 She holds a Bachelor’s degree in Public Relations from the University of Warsaw.
 She came to the U.S. in 1998 and worked as a domestic worker.
 She later received her an associates degree in fine arts from Truman College.
 From 2005 till 2010, she worked for the Northwest Neighborhood Federation as an organizer.
 She is a co-founder of the Polish Initiative of Chicago where she recruited and developed a core leadership team.
 As Domestic Worker Organizer, Ania recruits and trains domestic worker members, including at a 2-day health and safety, and leadership training in partnership with the University of Illinois at Chicago School of Public Health.
 Ania is fluent in Polish and English.

 Jorge Mújica, Strategic Campaigns Organizer

 Jorge Mújica was born in Mexico City and participated in several popular movements in Mexico until he moved to the United States in 1987.
 As a journalist, he worked in several Spanish language newspapers, in Univision and Telemundo Spanish TV stations, and won two “First Place” awards by the National Association of Hispanic Publishers.
 As an activist, Jorge has collaborated with many labor unions in organizing and election campaigns, picket lines, and strikes, and is a member of several community organizations dealing with Mexico-USA issues, from remittances to the right to vote from abroad.
 He is one of the three conveners of the historic immigrant rights marches in Chicago in 2006, and ran for the US Congress in 2009, representing the immigration movement in the electoral arena.
 As Strategic Campaigns Organizer he works with large groups of workers who are interested in organizing for long-term workplace improvements.
-Jorge is fluent in Spanish and English.
+Jorge is bilingual in Spanish and English.

 Luke Sullivan, Religious Organizer